Chocorean/Chocorean/README.md

 ## About me

 - Half French 🇫🇷 - Half Sardinian 🇮🇹
-- IT engineer from Téléconcy Nancy 🏫
+- IT engineer from Télécom Nancy 🏫
 - Working at NIST 💻
 - Heavily carried by <a href="https://github.com/mcdostone">@mcdostone</a> in common projects 🤷‍♂️
 - Famous for my Choconews ⚡